 If your tap water is high in iron, you’ll want to filter it before you add it to the machine.
 Of course, never add anything called “mineral water” to your Keurig.

 When your Keurig says prime, the “prime” error message comes up when water isn’t moving from the external reservoir into the internal reservoir of the machine.
 You may need to remove and reseat the water reservoir, or there may be debris in the port that needs cleaning.

 - If re-seating the reservoir doesn’t work, remove and wash the external reservoir.
 Give it a thorough rinse to remove any soap and pay extra attention to the exit port to give that opening a thorough rinse to get rid of any sediment.
 Let this portion of the machine air dry.

 - Change any filters between the external reservoir and the internal hot water reservoir.

-- Refill the external reservoir with filtered water and run several “water only” cycles to make sure the water is moving freely from external reservoir to internal hot water reservoir.
+- Refill the external reservoir with filtered water and run several “water only” cycles to make sure the water is moving freely from the external reservoir to the internal hot water reservoir.

 SEE ALSO: How To Use A Keurig

 Keurig 2.0 Carafe Problems – Carafe Not Working